Cost of homeowners insurance

 Age of home

-The age of your home is considered an important risk factor for insurance companies because it suggests how likely your home is going to need work in the near future.
-The younger your home, the lower you will pay for homeowners insurance and vice versa.
+The age of your home is considered a risk factor for insurance companies because it suggests how likely your home is going to need work sooner versus later.
+The younger your home, the lower you will pay for homeowners insurance since it’s less likely you’ll need work in the near future.

 - Dwelling coverage: This protects the structure of your home (floors, walls, appliances, ceilings) and any attached structures against a host of perils, including theft, vandalism, fire and hail.
-Should your home need to be rebuilt, dwelling coverage can help rebuild your home up to your policy limit.
+If your policy includes a $200,000 dwelling limit and your home needs to be rebuilt, $200,000 of dwelling coverage would be paid out to rebuild your home.

 - Other structures coverage: Should an outside structure (such as a fence, shed or garage) be damaged, other structures coverage may help pay for any needed repairs.

-- Loss-of-use: Should you be unable to use your home, loss-of-use coverage would pay for any additional living expenses.
-For example, if you normally spend $400 a month on groceries but have to eat out and end up spending $500, your insurance provider will pay the difference.
+- Loss-of-use: If you’re unable to use your home due to a covered event, loss-of-use coverage would pay for any additional living expenses you need.
+For example, if you normally spend $400 a month on groceries but have to eat out more since your home is damaged,your insurance provider pays the difference.

-- Medical payments to others: Whether you are to blame or not, this type of coverage protects you if a guest is hurt while at your home.
+- Medical payments to others: Whether considered your fault or not, this type of coverage protects you if a guest is hurt while at your home.

 How to save on home insurance